systelab/systelab-components/src/app/systelab-components/select/README.md

 ];
 ```

-Apart form the standard select, some predefined selects are provided: systelab-all-yes-no-select, systelab-gender-select, systelab-no-yes-select and systelab-period-select.
+Apart from the standard select, some predefined selects are provided: systelab-all-yes-no-select, systelab-gender-select, systelab-no-yes-select and systelab-period-select.